Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 processor?  - If there is a lockstep error, a software interrupt is generated and software must handle it.
 The processors cannot run independently, they can only run in lockstep or in certain test modes.

+Maybe switch to 0402 parts along the RF path to reduce stray inductance and capacitance and reduce size.
+And perhaps don't use handsolder, as the pads are larger and thus have more capacitance/inductance.
+Maybe 0402 parts on the rest of the board to get more space.

 # Not going to do